Pricelessgold/automated-city-weather-flight-pipeline/README.md

 2. **weather_forecast**: Stores weather data linked to cities.
 3. **airports**: Stores airport information linked to cities.
 4. **flights**: Stores real-time flight arrivals linked to airports and cities.

+## Usage

+Once deployed, the pipeline automatically fetches and updates:

+City demographics

+Weather forecasts

+Flight arrivals

+This data can then be used for analytics, visualizations, or predictive modeling, e.g., predicting e-scooter demand in urban area